gijshofman/PasswordGenerator/README.md

 After cloning the Git repository (ensure to delete the "build" folder intended for GitHub Pages) and installing dependencies with `pnpm install` (or `npm install` or `yarn`), initiate a development server:

 `pnpm run dev`

-## Alternatively, start the server and open the app in a new browser tab
+# Alternatively, start the server and open the app in a new browser tab or host it to open it on a othe device in the network

 `pnpm run dev -- --open `

+`pnpm run dev --host - --open`

-##Production Build
+#Production Build

 To create a production-ready version of your app: